|DR ARIC SIGMAN |

 Note: This paper has been misrepresented by some news reports, websites and bloggers as claiming that social networking causes cancer or disease.
 This is not true.
 The paper addresses the extent to which time online may be displacing face-to-face contact, and that lack of social connection is associated with physiological changes, increased incidence of illness and higher premature mortality.

 Dr Sigman comes from a medical family of three generations of professors of surgery.
 His grandfather was a professor of urology and his father was Dean of the University of Connecticut School of Medicine.
-One of his brothers is Professor of Surgery at Brown University in Rhode Island and Chief of Urology at its teaching hospitals, and another is a professor at Columbia University in New York, where he is Director of the Center for Applied Probability.
+One of his brothers is Chairman of the Division of Urology at Brown University Medical School in Rhode Island, Professor of Surgery, Professor of Pathology and Laboratory Medicine and Chief of Urology at its teaching hospitals.
+Another brother is a professor at Columbia University in New York, where he is Director of the Center for Applied Probability and Director of Undergraduate Programs.

-Dr Sigman travels abroad frequently to observe various cultures including North Korea, Turkmenistan, Republic of Congo, Bhutan, Mali, Borneo, Tonga, Myanmar (Burma), Irian Jaya (West Papua), Laos, Iran, Vietnam, Bolivia, Burkina Faso, Far Eastern Siberia, Sumatra, South Korea, Cambodia, Chile, Philippines and others.
+Dr Sigman travels abroad frequently to observe various cultures, often volunteer teaching.
+Countries include North Korea, Turkmenistan, Republic of Congo, Bhutan, Mali, Borneo, Tonga, Myanmar (Burma), Irian Jaya (West Papua), Laos, Iran, Vietnam, Bolivia, Burkina Faso, Far Eastern Siberia, Sumatra, South Korea, Cambodia, Chile, Philippines, Jordan and others.
 Click here to see photos.

 Book Review in medical journal Alcohol